McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 7. Add a PSD detector at e.g. 10 cm after the sample, relative to the sample holder so that it does not also rotate with `theta`.
 Add as well an energy monitor (to catch the fluorescence), rotated by 45 deg wrt the incoming position.

-:runner: Start a computation with 10e6 photon events, better with MPI (recompile).
+:runner: Start a computation of the tomogram with 10e6 photon events, better with MPI (recompile).
 Plot it.

 ![SOLEIL_Tomo](images/SOLEIL_Tomo.png)

-### tomogram
+### Sample rotation: simulate a sinogram

 :runner: Now, do a rotation of the sample around the vertical axis with `theta=0,180` in 10 steps.
 Use 1e6 photon events, and MPI.
 Computation should last e.g. ~15 minutes (with 4 cores).
 Plot the results.

 :runner: To visualize the individual images, use Ctrl-click on the `psd2_I` monitor.

 ----